wandersondlopes/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tech-specs.md

-Here you will find the technical specifications for the Arduino® UNO Media Carrier.
+Here are the technical specifications for the Arduino® UNO Media Carrier.